timetoady/timetoady.gihub.io/_posts/2021-3-4-functions-callbacks-promises.md

 Essentially a type of callback, plus more.
 MDN defines it very succinctly as “an object representing the eventual completion or failure of an asynchronous operation.”

 This means that you can set up parts of code to wait to see if a prior process important to your task succeeds or fails, and act accordingly, and only act after this prior process is completed.
-Mostly, successful promises return a value, whereas failed ones return an error.
+Mostly, successful promises return a value and failed ones return an error.

 ### Promise use cases